howdyband/makerteens/about.md

 * Significant parent involvement
 * Strong community connections.

 In addition to itemizing time and expenses as per state requirements, student progress toward program goals is regularly assessed.
 Data which identified an at-risk student, such as truancy, low grades, and office referrals, are collected and evaluated.
 Baseline data is provided by those who are aware of student history and likely trajectory without effective intervention.
 In collaboration with the school counselor, administrator, parent, and community services, individualized outcomes are identified, tracked, and reported.

+The U.S. Department of Education defines an alternative education school as ”a public elementary/secondary school that addresses the needs of students which typically cannot be met in a regular school and provides nontraditional education which is not categorized solely as regular education, special education, vocational education, gifted and talented or magnet school programs” (U.S. Department of Education, 2002, p.
+55).

 **Attendance Laws**